-NSW Budget Media Release (2019), Making every drop count during the dry, available at https://www.budget.nsw.gov.au/sites/default/files/budget-2019-06/PAVEY%20-%20NSW%20Budget%20-%20Making%20every%20drop%20count.pdf criteria.288 For example, since moving to groundwater, residents in Walgett have complained of taste issues and a 'slimy feel' (due to sodium and bicarbonate respectively).
-Drinking water in Walgett has exceeded Australian Drinking Water Guidelines aesthetic (taste) guideline value for sodium (guideline is 180 mg/L, Walgett's water is around 270 mg/L); however, the water is safe to drink and only contributes a modest amount to personal sodium intake.289 NSW Health provided advice to health practitioners recommending careful monitoring of fluid and electrolyte status of certain patients who may be sensitive to sodium.
-In contrast, the taste of Wilcannia's water improved when supply changed from the river to groundwater and the sodium level dropped.290
+There are also examples where switching to bore water has resulted in safe but less palatable water, which impacts residents' willingness to drink the tap water and may prompt a switch to bottled drinking water at additional cost to the consumer.
+Although drinking water quality in the towns supplied by the Barwon-Darling generally meet the health-related criteria for chemical and microbiological quality, there have been some exceptions to the aesthetic (taste) criteria.
+To rexample, since moving to groundwater, residents in Walgett have complained of taste issues and a 'slimy feel' (due to sodium and bicarbonate respectively).
+Drinking water in Walgett has exceeded Australian Drinking Water Guidelines aesthetic (taste) guideline value for sodium (guideline is 180 mg/L, Walgett's water is around 270 mg/L); however, the water is safe to drink and only contributes a modest amount to personal sodium intake.
+NSW Health provided advice to health practitioners recommending careful monitoring of fluid and electrolyte status of certain patients who may be sensitive to sodium.
+In contrast, the taste of Wilcannia's water improved when supply changed from the river to groundwater and the sodium level dropped.
+SE